JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_dependencies.md

 A plugin may depend on classes from other plugins, either bundled, third-party, or by the same author.
 This document describes the syntax for declaring plugin dependencies and optional plugin dependencies.
-For more information about dependencies on the IntelliJ Platform modules, see Part II of this document: [Plugin Compatibility with IntelliJ Platform Products](plugin_compatibility.md).
+For more information about dependencies on the IntelliJ Platform modules, see Part II of this document: [](plugin_compatibility.md).

 > For adding dependencies on 3rd party libraries, use regular [Gradle dependency management](https://docs.gradle.org/current/userguide/core_dependency_management.html).
 >